-Section 311(g) and Rule 77.1 of the Rules of Practice and Procedure.
-Comments were received from Southwest, ORA and San Bernardino.87
+The proposed decision of the Administrative Law Judge was mailed to the parties in accordance with Pub.
+Util.
+Code § 311(d) and Rule 77.1 of the Rules of Practice and Procedure.
+Comments were received on , and reply comments were received on .